lepidosteus/blade/README.md

 This is mostly code from [mattstauffer/Torch](https://github.com/mattstauffer/Torch/blob/master/components/view/index.php) but packaged in a ready to use library, then I added if statements support and cleaned up the Facades faking so it doesn't have hardcoded values anymore.

-I couldn't find any License or in-file copyright in their repository but comment and description make it clear it's meant to beused and shared.
+I couldn't find any License or in-file copyright in their repository but comment and description make it clear it's meant to be used and shared.
 Original authors remain the full owner of their code, and deserve a million thanks for doing all the hard parts.

 Whatever I added on top is under Public Domain.